saltyorg/docs/docs/sandbox/apps/chrome.md

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->

-This was created for use with Hoarder which calls for a specific version (123)
+!!! note "This was created for use with Hoarder which calls for a specific version (124)"

 ## Deployment